Waltham Cross: Retail and tourism

 The town centre has a pedestrianised High Street fronted by a mixture of chain stores, independent shops and banks; a covered shopping mall and Fishpools Department Store which specialises in upholstered and fancy furniture and has been in the town since 1899.
 A general market takes up parts of the street on Wednesdays and Fridays, morphed into occasional entirely French and entirely farmers' markets, season-dependent.

 Other businesses

 Park Plaza west of the town adjacent to Junction 25 of the M25 hosts one of the world's largest printworks.
 This produces publications for News International including The Sun, The Times and formerly the News of the World.
 Employing 200 people on a 23 acre site to produce 86,000 newspapers per hour on each of its twelve printing presses (a total capacity of over 1,000,000 newspapers per hour), the plant cost £187 million (part of £650m spending including plants in Knowsley, near Liverpool, and Motherwell, near Glasgow) and replaced the News International press in Wapping.

+In 2022 film and TV studio Sunset Studios plan to build a 91-acre site got approved.

+The £600M project is currently paused.

+In 2024, Google began construction on its first data centre in the UK on a 33 acre site in Waltham Cross which it purchased in 2020.
+They invested $1 billion (£790 million) to build the site, which they hope to be completed by 2025.
+Prime Minister Rishi Sunak said it showed the UK had "huge potential for growth" and that "investments like this will help to drive growth in the decade ahead."
+Chancellor Jeremy Hunt said that the investment "is a huge vote of confidence in Britain as the largest tech economy in Europe."